we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

 We use surveys to measure people's attitudes all the time and one common way to code answers is using a **Rating scale** or **Likert scale**.
 These are used to allow survey-takers to express how much they agree or disagree with a statement (`strongly disagree - disagree - undecided - agree - strongly agree`).

-There are variations to measure **frequency** (`never - rarely - sometimes - often - always`), importance (`unimportant - slightly important - moderately important - important - very important`), quality (`very poor - poor - fair - good - excellent`), among others.
+There are variations to measure **frequency** (`never - rarely - sometimes - often - always`), importance (`unimportant - slightly important - moderately important - important - very important`), and quality (`very poor - poor - fair - good - excellent`), among others.

 These are, what is known as, **categorical** scales - each answer is its own discrete unit, you cannot answer 'somewhere between slightly important and moderately important', you must choose one.
-These are also **ordinal** scales - the order matters, 'often' is _more_ than 'rarely' and 'slightly important' is _less_ than 'moderately important' in their respective scales.
+These are also **ordinal** scales - the order matters; 'often' is _more_ than 'rarely' and 'slightly important' is _less_ than 'moderately important' in their respective scales.

 Just like with most tasks in data visualization, there are many different ways to visualize this data and there is not one right answer.